Request Demo

 Table of Contents

-Key Features of an Android Chat App
+Top 10 Key Features of an Android Chat Application

 If you have ever thought of doing market research, you can find many real-time chat apps with a list of various features, and of course, some of them may stand out too.

-It enables the user to get connected with another specific user instantly.
+1. One-to-one Private Chat: It enables the user to get connected with another specific user instantly.

-Get the user to create a private or public group of like-minded people worldwide to have a real-time conversation.
+2. Group Chat: Get the user to create a private or public group of like-minded people worldwide to have a real-time conversation.

-It allows the user to make peer-to-peer HD video calls across multiple platforms.
+3. Video & Conferencing Calling: It allows the user to make peer-to-peer HD video calls across multiple platforms.
 In addition, users can also connect with up to 5 users at once via group or video conference calling and have uninterrupted interaction with crystal-clear quality.

 Build Your Own Android Chat App with World-class Features!